pyomeca/bioptim/README.md

 solution = ocp.solve(Solver, solver_options:{})
 ```
 is called to actually solves the ocp.
+The `Solver` parameter can be used to select the nonlinear solver to solve the ocp, Ipopt being the default choice.
 Note that options can be passed to the solver via the `solver_options` parameter.
 One can refer to the documentation of their respective chosen solver to know which options exist.
 The `show_online_optim` parameter can be set to `True` so the graphs nicely update during the optimization.